CUDA

 }

-Element-wise ops are embarrassingly parallel - every element is independent.
-Reductions are the opposite: combine N values into one, which inherently requires communication.
+Element-wise ops are easy because every element is independent.
+Reductions are the opposite: combine N values into one, which requires communication.

 Sum reduction uses a two-phase approach: